Ferdinand Redtenbacher: Life

 Redtenbacher, son of an ironmonger from Steyr, first went through an apprenticeship in commerce and accounting.
-After a short interlude as technical illustrator in the "Baudirektion" (building authority) in Linz, he attended the Polytechnikum in Vienna from 1825 until 1829.
+After a short interlude as a technical illustrator in the "Baudirektion" (building authority) in Linz, he attended the Polytechnikum in Vienna from 1825 until 1829.
 He stayed there until 1834 as an assistant to Johann Arzberger.
 In 1835, he accepted an invitation to become a professor at the Höhere Industrieschule in Zürich, where he taught mathematics and geometry.

-In 1841 he finally became professor in mechanics and mechanical engineering at the Polytechnikum Karlsruhe.
+In 1841 he finally became a professor in mechanics and mechanical engineering at the Polytechnikum Karlsruhe.

 In 1857 Redtenbacher became director of the entire Polytechnic School and was re-elected annually thereafter.
 At the same time he held the only professorship at the mechanical-technical school.
-He was the director of Polytechnikum Karlsruhe between 1857 and 1862, he transformed it into a school of international standing.
+He was the director of Polytechnikum Karlsruhe between 1857 and 1862, transforming it into a school of international standing.

 In 1859, this school was renamed the mechanical engineering school and a new building initiated and designed by Redtenbacher was opened on the former riding arena of the dragoon barracks.

 After 1860 the number of students fell again, which can be explained by Redtenbacher's stomach illness and his irritation and differences with his professor colleagues.
 According to a contemporary report, his art of presentation had not been the same since 1859.